Updated March 18, 2020

 - Download the New Player Application Form, complete and email it to me or bring it to one of the open practices (see below)

-- Show up at one of the open practices (see info below).
+- Show up at one of the open practices (see info above).

 RSPA Open Practice Information

 What are the RSPA "open" practices?

-RSPA hold "open" practices for new players, by invitation only, Sunday mornings and Thursday nights.
+RSPA hold "open" practices for new players looking for a COED team, by invitation only, Sunday mornings and Thursday nights.